tygcrawford/work-dotfiles/README.md

 **This file will curl the Fira Code zip file from its official repository!**

-This file can just be run with bash and is meant to download and apply the popular fira code font to the default gnome terminal.
+Bash file to download and apply the font 'Fira Code' gnome terminal using the gnome native gsettings command.
-The the terminal application will need to be closed and restarted after this for changes to take effect.
+The gnome terminal will need to be restarted after the script runs for changes to take effect.

 ### gterm-i-catppuccin.sh

-This file can also be run with bash and is meant to apply the 'catppuccin mocha' colors to the gnu terminal using the built-in gsettings package.
+Bash file to apply the 'catppuccin mocha' colors to the gnu terminal using the gnome native gsettings command.

 ### vim-i-catppuccin.sh

 **This file will curl the catppuccin-mocha.vim file from its official repository!**

-This is a basic script that puts the colorscheme file for catppuccin mocha into the correct directory and creates it if it does not exist.
+Bash file to put the 'catppuccin mocha' colorscheme file into ${HOME}/.vim/colors and create it if it does not exist.

 ### .vimrc

-This is a standard .vimrc file that makes a number of small changes for better usability and enjoyability.
+A standard .vimrc file that makes a number of small changes for better usability and enjoyability.
 Place this file in your home directory for it to take effect.

 ### .tmux.conf

-This is a standard .tmux.conf file that makes usability changes as well as adding a minimal but readable statusline.
+A standard .tmux.conf file that makes usability changes as well as adding a readable statusline.
 Place this file in your home directory for it to take effect.